 Throughout the year we will be adding events to the website where specialists who will share their knowledge, advice on best practice and discuss key themes.

 Spaces for Listening provide an opportunity to reflect, share, and develop a simple, structured practice of listening based on the Spaces for Listening model developed by Charlie Jones and Brigid Russell.

 Spaces for Wellbeing

-From January the programme will feature guests from teaching, social care, educational psychology, and academia to discuss solutions that support staff wellbeing.
+From February 2022 the programme will feature guests from teaching, social care, educational psychology, and academia to discuss solutions that support staff wellbeing.

 Supporting young children (0-5) who have been bereaved

 This session looks at the development of young children’s understanding of death, how they may respond to a bereavement and touch upon some ways in which a bereaved young child can be supported.

 The aim of this learning opportunity is to emphasise the importance of and rationale for a trauma-informed approach when working with children and young people.
 We use the metaphor of an 'Invisible Backpack' to support you to consider and understand the baggage that a child or young person can carry around on their shoulders.
 They may have baggage due to adversity experienced over a long period of time or Covid-related: periods of lockdown and isolation.

 The impact of bereavement on autistic children and young people

 The aim of this session is to shed some light on how bereavement is understood and may be responded to by children and young people on the autistic spectrum and the impact it can have upon them.
 The session is informed by research with autistic people and information developed by organisations such as the National Autistic Society.